MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.People/Update-MgUserProfileProject.md

   - `[Pronunciation <String>]`: Pronunciation guide for the company name.
   - `[WebUrl <String>]`: Link to the company home page.

-COLLEAGUES <IMicrosoftGraphRelatedPerson\[]>: Lists people that also worked on the project.
+COLLEAGUES <IMicrosoftGraphRelatedPerson[]>: Lists people that also worked on the project.
   - `[DisplayName <String>]`: Name of the person.
   - `[Relationship <String>]`: personRelationship
   - `[UserPrincipalName <String>]`: Email address or reference to person within organization.

-CREATEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+CREATEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-DETAIL `<IMicrosoftGraphPositionDetail>`: positionDetail
+DETAIL <IMicrosoftGraphPositionDetail>: positionDetail
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Company <IMicrosoftGraphCompanyDetail>]`: companyDetail
     - `[(Any) <Object>]`: This indicates any property can be added to this object.